 Before I start let me just say that this book is not a bad book, but I had issues with it…

 This book is difficult to review as it’s a weird one.
 I have a lot of conflicted feelings and view on it.
 The entire book feels more like a travel memoir than anything else; it’s all observations and not many thoughts or discussions.
 Yes, it’s a vivid world and stuff.
 But, it’s confusing and the writing isn’t always on point.
 Overall, it’s all a bit bland, and you have to read between the lines a lot especially in the beginning.

 You can almost divide the book in two and say the first half was slow, confusing and had several fact discrepancies and continuity issues.
 While the second half was not as slow, more magic and it’s explained more so less confusing, fewer fact discrepancies and no continuity issues.

 The first half can also be divided into two, wherein the first 30% of the book nothing really happens.
 The world is small and there are almost only two characters.
-There are a few flashbacks in this first 30%, but they don’t give much.
-The writing is not the best in the beginning either.
+There are a few flashbacks in this first 30%, but they don’t give much and they dont drive the story forward.
 After these 30%, the ball starts rolling.
 Still, it feels more like travel memoir than any other dystopian novel I’ve read (though they have all been YA 😳).